edoardobusti/web3-bootcamp-completed-projects/module-1/README.md

 ## 📑 Assignments M1

-This folder contains assignments for **Module 1** of the Web3 Solidity Bootcamp.
-The focus of this module is on creating and extending ERC20 token functionality using **OpenZeppelin** contracts, along with the implementation of a **token sale** and the ability for **partial refunds**.
-Below are the specific requirements given to me.
+This folder contains the assignments for **Module 1** of the Web3 Solidity Bootcamp.
+In this module, the focus is on building and extending ERC20 token functionality by utilizing OpenZeppelin contracts.

 ### Deliverables: